Making sure your bike helmet fits you correctly is vital in ensuring maximum protection.

 How are helmets sized?

 Size notation on helmets varies between manufacturers.

-All sizing charts are brand-specific and many produce size guides for individual models of helmet, so do check before you buy a new helmet.
+All sizing charts are brand-specific and many brands produce size guides for individual models of helmet, so do check before you buy a new helmet.

 Finally, not all heads are the same shape, and, in a similar vein to cycling shoes, helmets can also vary in shape from one brand or model to the next.
 Once again, it’s best to try before you buy to find the perfect fit.

 How to measure your head for a helmet

 If you’re buying a new helmet and want to find the correct size, it’s advisable to measure your head and check it against the brand’s size chart.